 This 30-hour course consists of 12 sessions of 2.5 hours duration, usually held weekly i.e. 2 sessions over each full day (10.00-16.00) and over 7 weeks (week 6 has no class attendance and is set aside for assignment completion and submission).
 In addition to the time spent in class, students should allow themselves an additional 3 hours per week for private study and reflection.

-There is a strict attendance requirement of 85% on the course in order to fulfill the commitment to skills practice and individual contribution to groupwork.
-It is your responsibility to ensure that you are able to meet this requirement and attend classes regularly; particularly sessions where recording, skills practice or presentation is taking place, as it will not be possible to rearrange these.
+There is a strict attendance requirement of 85% on the course in order to fulfil the commitment to skills practice and individual contribution to groupwork.
+It is your responsibility to ensure that you can meet this requirement and attend classes regularly; particularly sessions where recording, skills practice or presentation is taking place, as it will not be possible to rearrange these.

-Students will be using their own life experiences for listening practice therefore applicants should consider if this is the appropriate time for them to undertake the course if they have recently experienced a serious emotional issue.
+Students will be using their own life experiences for listening practice therefore applicants should consider if this is the appropriate time for them to undertake the course if they have recently experienced a serious emotional issue or traumatic event.

 Successful completion of the COSCA Certificate in Counselling Skills (or equivalent) is a requirement.

-No other formal educational qualifications are necessary however; you should make it clear on the application form why you wish to progress your Certificate in Counselling Skills with Further Steps.
+No other formal educational qualifications are necessary but you should make it clear on the application form why you wish to progress your Certificate in Counselling Skills with Further Steps.

 The course comprises twelve units and each unit has been designed to enable students to evidence two core competencies whilst they are engaged in large and small group discussions and listening practice sessions.